Logo

 Aimee Mann did not see her mother again until she was 14.

-Aimee Mann forgave her decades later, saying she had been "trapped on every side".
+Aimee Mann forgave her decades later, saying her mother had been "trapped on every side".

 Aimee Mann grew up in Bon Air, Virginia, and attended Midlothian High School in Chesterfield County.